 Adjustment disorders are characterized by intense emotional or behavioral reactions to stress.
 People who experience stressful situations usually learn to adjust.
 But, with an adjustment disorder, they find it difficult to cope and may experience symptoms such as overwhelming sadness, anxiety, and social isolation for several months.

 If you have experienced trauma and have distressing symptoms that are affecting your daily life, it’s important to know that there are steps you can take to accelerate the healing process.
-Trauma therapy can help those who are struggling with the psychological impact of witnessing or experiencing a traumatic event by helping them reprogram the survival-based reactions that keep them feeling anxious, unhappy, or living in fear.
-Contact Blair Wellness Group at 310-999-4996 to learn more and to schedule an appointment for trauma therapy in Beverly Hills, Los Angeles, West Hollywood, and the surrounding area.
+Trauma treatment can help those who are struggling with the psychological impact of witnessing or experiencing a traumatic event by helping them reprogram the survival-based reactions that keep them feeling anxious, unhappy, or living in fear.
+Contact Blair Wellness Group at 310-999-4996 to learn more and to schedule an appointment for trauma treatment in Beverly Hills, Los Angeles, West Hollywood, and the surrounding area.